Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ```

 ### -SaveToSentItems
-When used with -CreateGraphParams, controls whether the sent message is saved to Sent Items.
+(Optional) When used with `-CreateGraphParams`, controls whether the sent message is saved to Sent Items.
-Default is $true.
+Default is `$true`.

 ```yaml
 Type: Boolean